Theodore Parker: Independent Boston pastorate

 Returning to the United States, Parker found Unitarianism on the cusp of a division over his right to fellowship as a minister.
 His controversial 1841 sermon had created a stir that ballooned into an all-out storm in 1844 at the Church of the Disciples.
 The debate over the nature and degree of Parker's "infidelity" caused Unitarians to adopt a liberal creed, which they had formerly declined to do based on an inclusive principle.
 Their position proved too orthodox to include Parker.

 In January, 1845, a sizeable group of supporters gathered at Marlboro Chapel in Boston and resolved to provide Parker "a chance to be heard in Boston."
-Calling themselves "Friends of Theodore Parker," they hired a hall and invited him to preach there on Sunday mornings.
+Calling themselves "Friends of Theodore Parker", they hired a hall and invited him to preach there on Sunday mornings.
 Despite misgivings, Parker accepted and preached his first sermon at the Melodeon (Boston, Massachusetts) Theater in February.
 Although the arrangement was temporary at first, he resigned his West Roxbury pastorate in early 1846 (to the dismay of his faithful parishioners there).
 He elected to call his new congregation the 28th Congregational Society of Boston; after the Melodeon, Parker's congregation met in the Boston Music Hall on Winter Street, Boston.

-Parker's congregation grew to 2,000—then three percent of Boston's population—and included influential figures such as Louisa May Alcott, William Lloyd Garrison, Julia Ward Howe (a personal friend), and Elizabeth Cady Stanton.
+Parker's congregation grew to 2,000 and included influential figures such as Louisa May Alcott, William Lloyd Garrison, Julia Ward Howe (a personal friend), and Elizabeth Cady Stanton.
 Stanton called his sermons "soul-satisfying" when beginning her career, and she credited him with introducing her to the idea of a Heavenly Mother in the Trinity.
 Parker was increasingly known for preaching what he and his followers identified as a type of prophetic Christian social activism.

 The 28th Congregational Society, now renamed Theodore Parker Unitarian Church, located on 1851 Centre Street in West Roxbury was designated a Boston Landmark by the Boston Landmarks Commission in 1985.